kugg/jerkeby/content/posts/Rop-reduction-zero-call-user-regs.md

 ### Added gadgets
 Adding code to each function also adds gadgets, an attacker wants to have unique gadgets but these are pretty much all the same.

+### Elastic objects to defeat KASLR
+Bypassing kernel protections using elastic objects by Yueqi Chen, Zhenpeng Lin, Xinyu Xin [Video](https://www.youtube.com/watch?v=yXhH0IJAxkE) read the [paper](https://zplin.me/papers/ELOISE.pdf).

 ### Other circumvention
-If you have a single pop edx gardget (or rdx) you can control edx, ecx, esi, edi, r8, r9, r10 and r11 by calling the main register with a decreasing offset.
+If you have a single pop edx gardget (or rdx) you can control `edx, ecx, esi, edi, r8, r9, r10 and r11` by calling the main register with a decreasing offset.